gbv/paia/paia.md

                               `access_denied` to prevent leaking patron identifiers.

  not_implemented        501   Known but unsupported request URL (for instance a PAIA auth server
-                              server may not implement `http://example.org/core/change`)
+                              server that does not implement `http://example.org/core/change`)

  invalid_request        405   Unexpected HTTP verb